Five Star Bancorp Announces Quarterly Dividend of $0.15 (NASDAQ:FSBC)

 Five Star Bancorp (NASDAQ:FSBC) announced a quarterly dividend on Friday, January 21st, Zacks reports.
-Stockholders of record on Monday, February 7th will be given a dividend of 0.15 per share on Monday, February 14th.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.99%.
+Shareholders of record on Monday, February 7th will be paid a dividend of 0.15 per share on Monday, February 14th.
+This represents a $0.60 annualized dividend and a yield of 1.99%.
 The ex-dividend date of this dividend is Friday, February 4th.

-Five Star Bancorp (NASDAQ:FSBC) last announced its quarterly earnings results on Sunday, January 30th.
-The company reported $0.66 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.54 by $0.12.
+Five Star Bancorp (NASDAQ:FSBC) last released its quarterly earnings results on Sunday, January 30th.
+The company reported $0.66 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.54 by $0.12.
 Five Star Bancorp had a net margin of 47.76% and a return on equity of 22.09%.
-On average, analysts predict that Five Star Bancorp will post 2.04 earnings per share for the current fiscal year.
+On average, research analysts anticipate that Five Star Bancorp will post 2.04 earnings per share for the current fiscal year.

-Separately, Zacks Investment Research downgraded shares of Five Star Bancorp from a “buy” rating to a “hold” rating and set a $34.00 price target on the stock. in a report on Wednesday, January 5th.
+Separately, Zacks Investment Research cut shares of Five Star Bancorp from a “buy” rating to a “hold” rating and set a $34.00 price objective on the stock. in a research note on Wednesday, January 5th.

 Five Star Bancorp Company Profile